 If we arrange your professional indemnity insurance, you are safe in the knowledge that we only place our clients with A rated insurance companies.
 This ensures we deliver long term insurance stability and reliability, as well as value.

-Buying online is quick and simple with our quote and buy system that offers competitive premiums with A rated insurers.
+Buying online is quick and simple with our quote and buy system that offers competitive premiums with the major insurers.
 Some accountants will be able to obtain very competitive quotations using our on line system but this typically works best for low risk accountants with a fee income up to £200,000.
+If your income exceeds this or your risk is more complex (claims, tax schemes etc) you'll need our broking service.
+Read our guide Why You Need an Insurance Broker.

 Many accountancy firms use us to arrange their professional indemnity insurance.
 Our specialist knowledge and expertise is in demand and we have presented at numerous conferences and webinars for the ICAEW, ACCA, SWAT, UK 200 Group, CharterGroup and 2020 Innovation.